vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 ### Change layer order

-When you can't click on an entity, you need to change the order in the list.
+When you cannot click on an entity, you need to change the order in the list.
-The higher in your YAML file, the higher in the layers.
+The higher it is in your YAML file, the higher it is in the layer order.

 ---

-This is it from my side.
+That is it from my side.
-I hope you found this information useful and that it inspires you to create your own interactive floor plan in Home Assistant.
+I hope this information is useful and inspires you to create your own interactive floor plan in Home Assistant.

 ---